 Knudsen number=2λDp where λ= 3*DiffusivityMean speed (Eq.
 2)

 Some assumptions were made: 1) the atmospheric formic acid concentration was assumed to be 19 pptv, as suggested by 1994 data for Riverside, CA (Lawrence, J. E. and Koutrakis, P., 1994), 2) the accommodation coefficient was assumed to be unity, and 3) the temperature and altitude at which condensation occurs were assumed to be 273 K and 1 km, respectively.
 The condensation of formic acid to particles was modeled for size distributions from June and July of 2013 (Figures 3 and 4, respectively) over a 96-hour period.
 As can be seen in both figures 3 and 4, the number distribution shifts as a result of formic acid condensation.
 In figure 3, there is a slight narrowing of the distribution and a shift towards particles of a larger diameter; in figure 4, there is a noticeable narrowing of the condensation mode as particles grow to approach the accumulation mode.
 This lack of increase in total number concentration, in conjunction with a narrowing of the distribution, is a signature of condensational growth in aerosol distributions, and is thus expected for populations where condensation is the only relevant process.
 Unlike total number concentration, the total mass concentration does increase as a result of condensation (figures not shown).
-For the distributions represented, where there are only two aerosol modes (condensation and accumulation) present, the condensation mode experiences the largest fractional mass increase, but the accumulation mode experiences the largest absolute mass increase
+For the distributions represented, where there are only two aerosol modes (condensation and accumulation) present, the condensation mode experiences the largest fractional mass increase, but the accumulation mode experiences the largest absolute mass increase.